island-is/island.is/handbook/repository/schemas.md

 # Auto-generated schemas

-We are ignoring all the auto-generated files from the repository to avoid noises, to make reviews easier on PRs and don't notify teams with code reviews when not needed.
+We ignore all the auto-generated files from the repository to avoid noises, make reviews easier on PRs, and only notifies teams with code reviews when needed.

 ## Understanding how automatic schemas works